-The Museum opened its doors in 1984.
-The founders' envisioned a living museum where people who love Unionville would come together to celebrate its history.
+When the Museum opened its doors in 1984 the founders' envisioned a living museum where people who love Unionville would come together to celebrate its history.
 A history of all the people of Unionville not just prominent manufacturers like Upson and Hart but mill workers too.
 And not just those who worked here but those who lived here and raised their families here.
 The idea was not to house a permanent exhibit at the museum but to hold ever changing exhibits based on themes from Unionville’s history.
 Themes like the early paper industry and metal manufacturing that flourished here.
 And the significant textile industry that began with early woolen mills and continued through several knitting mills and the Charles House felt factory.
-We've been happy to share Unionville's history for the past forty years and are looking forward to continuing to do that for years to come. |
+We've been happy to share Unionville's history for the past forty years and are looking forward to continuing to do that for years to come.
+If you would like to be part of our future consider becoming a member or a volunteer.
+We would love to have you join us. |

 |